Innofactor/XrmToolBox.Plugins/README.md

-# Solution Verifier for XrmToolBox
+# Version Verifier for XrmToolBox

 This tool is a plugin to the [XrmToolbox](http://xrmtoolbox.codeplex.com/) by [Tanguy Touzard](https://www.codeplex.com/site/users/view/tanguy92).